 about the reader

-Written for intermediate Java developers or data engineers.
-No prior knowledge of Kafka is required.
+For intermediate Java developers or data engineers.
+No prior knowledge of Kafka required.

 about the author